ShikangNero/Edge-Computing/frontend/README.md

-# Ant Design Pro
+# Cloud-Based Remote Device Management System

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This is the frontend of an Edge Computing system that our group created to provide remote edge device management, online Machine Learning pipeline, and real-time Machine Learning result monitor.

-## Environment Prepare
+## How to start the code
 Install `node_modules`:

 ```bash